snackCake/docs/Broadleaf-Concepts/Fulfillment-Groups.md

 Broadleaf, by default, constructs fulfillment groups during cart operations (e.g. add to cart) using the interface ```org.broadleafcommerce.core.order.strategy.FulfillmentGroupItemStrategy```.
 There are two out of the box implementations:

-- ```org.broadleafcommerce.core.order.strategy.NullFulfillmentGroupItemStrategyImpl``` which does not create fulfillemnt groups at all
+- ```org.broadleafcommerce.core.order.strategy.NullFulfillmentGroupItemStrategyImpl``` which does not create fulfillment groups at all
 - ```org.broadleafcommerce.core.order.strategy.FulfillmentGroupItemStrategyImpl``` which attempts to create fulfillment groups based on the fulfillment type

 Fulfillment type is a property of the Sku and is an extensible Broadleaf Enumeration that, by default, has the following values: